Remotely operated underwater vehicle: History

+The first ROV, named POODLE, was developed in 1953 by the French engineer and underwater photographer Dimitri Rebikoff.
+It was initially designed as an underwater camera platform and was later developed further because of naval interest in remotely operated underwater vehicles.
 The U.S. Navy funded most of the early ROV technology development in the 1960s into what was then named a "Cable-Controlled Underwater Recovery Vehicle" (CURV).
 This created the capability to perform deep-sea rescue operation and recover objects from the ocean floor, such as a nuclear bomb lost in the Mediterranean Sea after the 1966 Palomares B-52 crash.
 Building on this technology base; the offshore oil and gas industry created the work-class ROVs to assist in the development of offshore oil fields.
-More than a decade after they were first introduced, ROVs became essential in the 1980s when much of the new offshore development exceeded the reach of human divers.
+In the 1970s and '80s the Royal Navy used "Cutlet", a remotely operated submersible, to recover practice torpedoes and mines.
+RCA (Noise) maintained the "Cutlet 02" System based at BUTEC ranges, whilst the "03" system was based at the submarine base on the Clyde and was operated and maintained by RN personnel.
+More than a couple of decades after they were first introduced, ROVs became essential in the 1980s when much of the new offshore development exceeded the reach of human divers.
 During the mid-1980s the marine ROV industry suffered from serious stagnation in technological development caused in part by a drop in the price of oil and a global economic recession.
 Since then, technological development in the ROV industry has accelerated and today ROVs perform numerous tasks in many fields.
 Their tasks range from simple inspection of subsea structures, pipelines, and platforms, to connecting pipelines and placing underwater manifolds.
 They are used extensively both in the initial construction of a sub-sea development and the subsequent repair and maintenance.
 The oil and gas industry has expanded beyond the use of work class ROVs to mini ROVs, which can be more useful in shallower environments.
 They are smaller in size, oftentimes allowing for lower costs and faster deployment times.